 Cuu Trung Dai is also the name of the executive body of Caodaism.
 It navigates everybody of Caodaism from center to local.

 3.3.
 Bat Quai Dai

 Next to Cuu Trung Dai is Bat Quai Dai.
-This area has eight pillars arranged into eight-side figure.
-In the center there is a ball of universe with the diameter of 3.3m symbolizing for the universe.
+This area has eight pillars arranged into the eight-side figure.
+In the center, there is a ball of the universe with a diameter of 3.3m symbolizing for the universe.
 God Eye picture is lying above The Great Bear.
-Around is 3,072 star pictures symbolizing for 72 globes and 3,000 worlds.
+Around is 3,072-star pictures symbolizing for 72 globes and 3,000 worlds.

-Above worshiping way shows the philosophy of Caodaism.
-God Eye symbolize for God (the creator).
-God does not have the shape like human, but he is a grand light.
+The above worshiping way shows the philosophy of Caodaism.
+God Eye symbolizes God (the creator).
+God does not have a shape like a human, but he is a grand light.
 He creates everything in the universe, including religions.
 This time he collects them into one.
 Everyone should recognize brothers or sisters and love one another.

 Bat Quai Dai is also the name of the legislating body of Caodaism.
-Most of regulatios of Caodaism are made by this body through “co but” way.
+Most of regulations of Caodaism are made by this body through “co but” way.